-We have used PC-based chart plotting, primarily Nobletec, for several years in waters between the San Juan Islands and SE Alaska and like it very much.
+We have used PC-based chart plotting, primarily Nobletec, for several years in Pacific Northwest waters between the San Juan Islands and SE Alaska and like it very much.
 For long distance cruising we think PC-based plotting is more practical than dedicated plotters using vector charts.
-We have a PC at the navigation station running Rose Point's Coastal Navigator for chart plotting and email.
-We have a Ray Marine's E Series Chartplotter, which is networked with RayStar 125 GPS receiver, ST 290 speed, wind and depth instruments, SmartPilot autopilot.
+We have a dedicated PC at the navigation station running Rose Point's Coastal Navigator for chart plotting and email.
+We have a Ray Marine's E Series Chart plotter, which is networked with RayStar 125 GPS receiver, ST 290 speed, wind and depth instruments, SmartPilot autopilot.
 The reliability of the Ray Marine product has been less than satisfactory.
 That being said the tech support has been excellent and we understand that the reliability of the new product, which is a couple of generations newer that our gear, is very good.

 Cockpit Steering station

-We were keen on creating a readable display for electronic charting and radar without cramping the helm.
-The solution was to mount Ray Marine's new M1500 15 inch LCD weatherproof display on the top pf the Edson steering pedestal.
+We were keen on creating a readable display for electronic charting and radar in the cockpit without cramping the helm.
+The solution was to mount Ray Marine's M1500 15 inch LCD weatherproof display on the top of the Edson steering pedestal.
 After 10 years the M1500 failed.
 We now use an iPad mounted where the display was as a cockpit display.
-The only other instrument we have mounted at the pedestal is an Interphase Probe forward-looking depth sounder.
+The only other instrument we had mounted at the pedestal was an Interphase Probe forward-looking depth sounder.
 We replaced the Interphase with a Lowrance Elite 5 Fishfinder which reads to over 3000 ft.
 Raymarine ST290 wind and boat speed instruments fit nicely on the back of the mizzenmast and are visible from anywhere in the cockpit.

-We are concerned about reliability so we chose a Raymarine SmartPilot Corepack 30 with electric motor driven linear drive pilot.
-Two complete systems are connected in parallel just in case.
-Since Convergence is at the upper end of boat size recommended for electric linear drive units in 2008 we are replacing one of the electric drive units with a hydraulic drive unit.
+We are concerned about reliability so we chose two complete systems: Raymarine SmartPilot Corepack 30 with electric motor driven linear drive pilot.
+The two systems are connected in parallel just in case.
+Since Convergence is at the upper end of boat size recommended for electric linear drive units in 2008 we replaced one of the electric drive units with a higher power hydraulic drive unit.
 The Raymarine pilot steers our performance passagemaker well under all conditions including 40 knot winds and heavy swell.
-Raymarine has been very responsive regarding installation issues.
+Raymarine has been very responsive regarding installation issues./p>

 The Bose 321 system plays CDs, and DVDs when connected to a video screen.
 The system needs a separate amplifier to drive a second set of cockpit speakers.
 This system has two speakers and an "acoustimas" woofer and sounds fantastic!